 Outcomes and perspectives to date

-All participating clients and partners are involved in annual steering committee meetings at which they evaluate results to date and actively help shape further planning of the programme.
+All participating clients and partners are involved in regular steering committee meetings at which they evaluate results to date and actively help shape further planning of the programme.

 Bilateral agreements between the two countries

-A Memorandum of Understanding (MoU), which constitutes the government agreement on the Manager Training Programme, was signed by the German Federal Ministry for Economic Affairs and Energy (BMWi) and the Ministry of Economy of the Republic of Belarus in February 2019.
+The prolongation of the Memorandum of Understanding (MoU), which constitutes the government agreement on the Manager Training Programme, was signed by the German Federal Ministry for Economic Affairs and Energy (BMWi) and the Ministry of Economy of the Republic of Belarus in February 2019.
 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH was appointed General Manager for coordination from the German side.
-In Belarus, the programme is coordinated by the School of Business at the Belarusian State University.
+In Belarus, the programme is coordinated by the School of Business of the Belarusian State University.